elenab/java-code-bits/README.md

     mvn install

-To compile this project from within Maven, use
+To compile this from within Maven, use
 ```
 mvn compile
 ```